atoami/react-native-navigation-redux-starter-kit/README.md

-# React Native Navigation Starter Kit with Redux, Saga, Eslint and Babel.
+# React Native Navigation(v2) Starter Kit with Redux, Saga, Eslint and Babel.

 A starter boilerplate for a mobile app using React Native Navigation and Redux & Saga.